shivi-9/LegendsOfValor/Readme.txt

 ItemsFactoryProducer.java: This class produces factories specific to required
 		           Item type

+Koulou.java: It extends boardCell class and implements CellsWithBonus interface
+      and contains attributes specific to Koulou cell type

 Legends.java: This is the class for the Legends game.
 It has all the attributes
 	      and methods related to Legends game.